peterbonate/Drugs-Explained/README.md

 # Drugs-Explained
-Drugs Explained plainly tells the drug development process and how medications interact with the human body, offering valuable insights into the information found in a drug’s Package Insert.
+Drugs Explained is a book that plainly tells the drug development process and how medications interact with the human body, offering valuable insights into the information found in a drug’s Package Insert.